 DIY Car Repairs on your own car – save money!!

-Carsprays is intended as a general purpose guide for amateur and serious d.i.y car body repairers who have access to fairly basic tools.
+Carsprays is a general purpose guide for anyone considering d.i.y car repairs, who have access to fairly basic tools.
 High labour charges and insurance excess payments make even small car repairs an expensive item to budget for, especially in today’s economic climate.

 Why not investigate the possibility of repairing your own car and save some money?
-Even minor damage, such as a scratched wheel arch, may result in a garage invoice in excess of £200, but the raw materials for the repair will be a fraction of that.
+Even minor damage, such as a scratched wheel arch, may result in a garage invoice in excess of £200.
+The raw materials for the repair will be a fraction of that.

-If your car or van is several years old, paying for a 100% perfect professional result may actually be wasting your money, as you are probably more than capable of carrying out a completely acceptable job by following the guidelines on this website 🙂
+If your car or van is several years old, paying for a 100% perfect professional result may actually be wasting your money.
+You are probably more than capable of carrying out a completely acceptable job by following the guidelines on this website 🙂

 Body Repair Basics….